 In April 2009, the SEC issued Staff Accounting Bulletin No. 111 ("SAB No. 111").
 SAB No. 111 amends Topic 5.M. in regard to other than temporary impairment of certain investments in debt and equity securities.
 SAB No. 111 confirms the establishment of the "other than temporary" category of investment impairment.
-The adoption of SAB No. 111 became effective upon issuance and did not have any material impact on the Company's financial position or results of operation.
+The adoption of SAB No. 111 became effective upon issuance and did not have a material impact on the Company's operations, financial condition or liquidity.